 In March 2016, CFDA published the Measures to regulate registration of FSMP produced and distributed in China, or imported into China.
-The Measures were implemented on July 1, 2016, but CFDA has granted a grace period of 18 months, i.e. the measures will be enforced on January 1, 2018.
-For more details on the registration requirements please see the Special Foods section in the latest China FAIRS report.
+The Measures were implemented on July 1, 2016, but CFDA has granted a second grace period, the measures will be enforced on January 1, 2019.
+For more details on the registration requirements, please see the Special Foods section in the latest China FAIRS report.

-(f) Registration and Record Filing Requirements for Health Food (CFDA Decree 22)11
+(f) Registration and Record Filing Requirements for Health Food (CFDA Decree 22)

 In February 2016, CFDA published the Measures to regulate registration and record filing of health foods that are produced and distributed in China, or imported into China.
 The Measures were implemented on July 1, 2016.
+The CFDA Decree 22 replaces the "Administrative Measures for Registration of Health Foods" issued by the former State Food and Drug Administration, SFDA in 2005.